HautaniemiLab/CIN-subtypes/README.md

 ```
 python signatures/run_sigProfilerExtractor.py '/results/denovo_extraction_df.tsv' '/results/denovo_extraction'
 ```
 Results from this run can be found in the folder `results/denovo_extraction/`.
+For demonstration purposes, the number of extracted signatures was limited from 1 to 10.

 #### Extra preliminary analysis
 Some exploratory analysis of signature activities can be performed by running the script `signatures/signatures_activities_exploration.R`.
 Input required: